foohardt/language-model/README.md

 - When user stops typing, the app waits for 1s until the model starts predicting and adding text
 - During prediction the text area containing seed text is disabled for user input
 - You can choose between next word or next sentence prediction using radio buttons below seed text area
+- Choose length of generated text by entering a positive number in according input

 ## Technical Documentation